xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-57.md

 description:
 ---
 After installing Katalon Studio, you will be asked to activate it.
-There are two ways of activating Katalon Studio: online and offline activations.
+If you currenly use a Katalon Studio Enterprise license, refer to [Activate Katalon Studio Enterprise](https://docs.katalon.com/katalon-studio/docs/activate-KSE.html).

 ## Activating Katalon Studio